How Is Carpal Tunnel Syndrome Treated?

 Open release surgery, the traditional procedure used to correct carpal tunnel syndrome, involves making an incision in the wrist and then cutting the carpal ligament to enlarge the carpal tunnel.

-UT Southwestern also offers the latest minimally invasive procedures to release pressure on the medial nerve, allowing for faster functional recovery and less postoperative discomfort than traditional open release surgery
+UT Southwestern also offers the latest minimally invasive procedures to release pressure on the median nerve, allowing for faster functional recovery and less postoperative discomfort than traditional open release surgery.

 Follow-Up Care